 Change Through New Practices

-Each part of my life has been positively impacted from doing daily practices of mindfulness and thought work.
-Relationships with family and friends have transformed and previously toxic relationships are thriving now.
-My relationships with my husband and daughters are different and I think I'm a better wife, mother, and friend.
-I'm more chilled and few things stress me out these days.
-I used to be impatient, at times felt angry at the world, and doubted myself.
-Now I am able to turn a difficult day around through doing mindfulness and some thought work.
-The ability to really see what's going on within myself and the courage to admit it are added benefits of my new practices.
+Each part of my life has been positively impacted from doing these daily practices of mindfulness and thoughts work.
+Relationships have transformed, I have become more authentic, and few things really stress me out these days.
+I used to be impatient, felt frustrated, and I doubted myself.
+Now I am able to turn a difficult day around through doing mindfulness and some thoughts work.
+The ability to really see what's going on inside myself and having the courage to be honest with myself and others, are added benefits of my new practices.

-The practices I mentioned in this post have been so incredibly helpful to me.
-They have helped me to discover my purpose in this lifetime; to discover my gifts, love others through service, and learn what I'm here to learn.
-I am committed to authentically living my life fully, and I hope this post will inspire you to do the same.
+The practices I shares in this post have been so incredibly helpful to me.
+They have helped me to be more focused in my work and personal life.
+I am committed to living my life authentically and fully, and I hope this post will inspire you to do the same.

 Until next time, discover life!

 Specializing in Workplace Coherence & Communication